mk-fg/trip-based-public-transit-routing-algo/README.rst

 See "Links" section below for more references.

-Not focused on performance, only readability and correctness aspects, i.e. just a proof of concept, not suitable for any kind of production use.
+Not focused on performance much, mostly readability and algo-correctness aspects, i.e. just a proof of concept, not suitable for any kind of production use.

 Under heavy development, see `doc/TODO <doc/TODO>`_ file for a general list of things that are not (yet?) implemented.